A Beginner’s Guide: What is Design for Six Sigma?

 - The focal point of the project life cycle.
 Lean Six Sigma typically involves projects with a well-established process that needs improvement.
 DFSS projects focus on the entire life cycle of designing and implementing new products or processes.
 The duration of each type of project varies based on several factors, like the complexity of the problem or goal, the scope of the project, the industry, the resources allocated, and the organization's commitment to the process improvement initiative.

-- Proof of prerequisite knowledge, such as a basic understanding of Lean Six Sigma principles or completion of foundational Lean Six Sigma training, like Green or Black Belt.
+- Proof of prerequisite knowledge, such as a basic understanding of Lean Six Sigma principles.

-- Training courses that cover key concepts, methodologies, and tools associated with DFSS, like the IDOV framework, FMEA, robust design principles, and statistical methods in design.
+- Training courses that cover key concepts like the IDOV framework, FMEA, and robust design.

-- Practical application through hands-on projects, either actual or simulated, that help reinforce the knowledge you gain in the training.
+- Practical application through practice, either actual or simulated, to reinforce knowledge.

-- Exams or assessments that evaluate your understanding and comprehension of the material.
+- Exams or assessments that evaluate your comprehension of the material.